New York attractions that are extraordinary

 The Public Libary is one of my personal highlights of New York.
 Located in the Stephen A. Schwarzman building on 5th Avenue in the middle of Manhattan, it was one of the places - which I had firmly associated with the history of New York years ago.
 The public library opened in 1911 and has lost none of its hidden beauty.
 "Getting in" is quite easy and possible without a library card.
 All I had to do was pass a security check until I was able to climb the stairs to the most beautiful rooms on the upper floor.

-The reading hall?
+The reading room?
 A dream.
-Very quietly I crossed the room full of books and people studying.
-Unfortunately, I missed a guided tour – which takes place regularly during opening hours – thanks to the tight NY program.
-Who knows - maybe I could have had a look at the largest atlas exhibition - which is also in a room in the library.
-The art on display (can be admired on the first floor) is also really worth seeing and visiting.
-By the way, I’ll tell you the best at the end – admission to the library is free.
-Nevertheless, I made a donation for the preservation of this beautiful building - and thus also won a smile from an employee.
-Was it worth it?
+I walked quietly through the room full of books and people learning.
+Unfortunately, I missed a guided tour - which takes place regularly during opening hours - thanks to the tight NY schedule.
+Who knows - maybe I would have been able to take a look at the largest atlas exhibition - which is also in a room in the library.
+The art on display (on the first floor) is also really worth seeing and therefore worth a visit.
+I'll tell you the best part at the end - entry to the library is free.
+But I still made a donation to help maintain this beautiful building - and in doing so I also won a smile from one of the staff members.
+Was it worth it, right?

 Public library